 Setting out a holiday visitation schedule is also important for the child's stability so the child will know what to expect from week to week and month to month.
 For example, the child may be with one parent on Halloween and Christmas in odd years, and with the other parent on Halloween and Christmas in even years.
-Whatever the parents decide, it should represent what it in the best interests of their child--if it does, the court will approve the parents' plan and make it the court's order.
+Whatever the parents or judge decides, it should represent a schedule that's in the best interests of the child.

 You may be wondering how to get full custody in West Virginia.
 The answer to that question will depend on your family's unique circumstances.
 A child's best interests are at the center of any custody decision.
 A judge will evaluate a family's overall circumstances to create an order best suited to the child's needs.
 Specifically a judge may examine: